MystenLabs/sui/crates/sui-framework/docs/kiosk.md

 <code>is_enabled: bool</code>
 </dt>
 <dd>
- Whether the requested permissions are still available.
-While the owner can't delete the <code>Bag</code> storage unless the extension provides the functionality, they can revoke the permissions at any time, making the extension a harmless storage - similar to Kiosk having an exposed UID.
+ Whether the extension can call protected actions.
+By default, all extensions are enabled (on <code>add_extension</code> call), however the Kiosk owner can disable them at any time.

+ Disabling the extension does not limit its access to the storage.
 </dd>
 </dl>